Valic Financial Advisors, Inc.

 Tips for Finding the Right Financial Advisor

-• Ask prospective advisors if they adhere to the fiduciary standard of putting clients’ interests first.
+- Ask prospective advisors if they adhere to the fiduciary standard of putting clients’ interests first.
 Yes is the ideal answer, of course.
-But they may follow a lower standard of providing only suitable recommendations.
+However, be sure to ask if they have any other sales roles that may require a lesser standard of professional conduct.